Kalygo-io/kalygo3/READMEs/reranked_references_feature.md

 ### Features

 1. **Collapsible Interface**: References are hidden by default and can be expanded by clicking the "References (N)" button
-2. **Rich Information Display**: Shows chunk ID, total chunks, relevance score, and content preview
+2. **Rich Information Display**: Shows chunk ID, total chunks, relevance score, similarity score, and content preview
 3. **Visual Hierarchy**: Clear separation between message content and references
-4. **Score Visualization**: Relevance scores are displayed as percentages with color coding
+4. **Score Visualization**: Both relevance and similarity scores are displayed as percentages with color coding (green for relevance, blue for similarity)
+5. **Score Explanation**: Clear explanation of what each score represents
-5. **Responsive Design**: Works well on different screen sizes
+6. **Responsive Design**: Works well on different screen sizes

 ### User Experience